kathleenkhwong/test_basket_asian_bestofasian/README.md

 Coleman, T. F., & Xu, W. (2016).
 Automatic Differentiation in MATLAB using ADMAT with Applications.
 Society for industrial and applied mathematics.

+# Step 0.

+Enter "startup" to ensure ADMAT 2.0 has been installed successfully.